Tomb of Gamo Ujisato (Five-ringed Pagoda)

 Portrait of Gamo Ujisato, colored on paper

-Kurokawa Castle was renamed Wakamatsu Castle, and later rebuilt into a castle with a seven-story tower and "Tsuruga Castle ."
-At the same time, the town name was also changed from "Kurokawa" to "Wakamatsu," and the prototype of the current Aizu-Wakamatsu city was established.
+Kurokawa Castle was renamed Wakamatsu Castle, and later rebuilt into a castle with a seven-story keep, and renamed again"Tsuruga Castle."
+At that time, the town name was also changed from "Kurokawa" to "Wakamatsu," establishing the prototype of the current Aizu-Wakamatsu city center.

 Monument to Gamo Ujisato's haiku